dennyshow/milestone-project4/README.md

 The web application allows user to create, read(view), edit(update), make payment and delete without any interference.

-    - As a user I want to be able to buy or get an expensive artefacts at an affordable price.
+    - As a user I want to be able to bid or get an expensive artifacts at an affordable price.
+        - I will like to be able to know description and history about each piece of artifacts.
+        - I will like to see the products, images, both auction price and real price before I proceed to use.

-    - As a user I want to have control over the app by having a user account.
+    - As a user I want to have control over my account.
+        - I will like to see a button that will allow me sign in or register to use the application.
-    - I also want to be able to store and access my information in a profile page.
+        - I will want a form to be displayed to me so I can imput my details at registration.
+        - I will like the app to store and secure my details, where I can have access to it at anytime.
+        - I will like to see a link to my Profile available to me.

-    - I want to bid from home and have my placed bid stored for me.
+    - As a registered user I want to have the ability to bid from home and have my placed bid saved.
+        - I will like to see an input field and button that will allow me to place a bid.
-    - I also want bid that is saved from homepage to be updated into auctions.
+        - If my bid is placed I will like to be redirected to rest of the auctions.
-    - I will then like to increase/raise my bid price/amount and let it differ from the last bid price/amount that was entered.
+        - I will like to see the start and time of the bid I placed in auctions.

+    - As a registered user I want the ability to raise my auction which has been saved from home.
+        - While in auctions I want to be able to see an input field and a button that allows me to raise my bid from previous
+        - I want a message to inform me if my bid has been updated, if not I should also see a message that it has ended.
+        - If the auction is still live I want to see the product in my bids which must be private to me.

-    - If I win a bid I want to be able to make payment with a simple button.
+    - As a registered user I want to be able to monitor my bid and make payment when auction has ended.
+        - I want to be able to see a countdown timer that let me know the time left for the auction to end.
+        - I want a button that when I click displays a page that takes my payment from me when the auction is won or ends.

+    - As a user I want to able to see an acknowledgement that I made payment.
-    - After payment is successful, I want to check my bids if product is still available, if not then I can place new bids.
+    - I also want to confirm in my bids to check if my last bid has been removed from my list of bids.
+    - When I'm through placing a bid, I like a link that once I click it will log me out of the application easily.

 The data schema used throughout the form/submit implement all of the CRUD rule perfectly.
 The colour scheme was very simple and makes the site quite clear and readable enough for users.